Traffic Safety Strategies

 This figure illustrates the relationships among various traffic safety strategies.

 Strategies that reduce traffic speeds can prevent many collisions, and reduce the severity of damages and injuries that result when crashes occur.
-Such strategies can provide significant traffic safety benefits, particularly on urban streets.
+Such strategies can provide significant traffic safety benefits, particularly on urban streets and on highways with adjacent commercial and residential development.
 However, some of these benefits may be offset if speed reductions in one area cause traffic to shift to other areas.

 For information on traffic speed management programs see:

-Traffic Calming, Street Reclaiming, Access Management, Vehicle Use Restrictions.
+Traffic Calming, Street Reclaiming, Access Management, Vehicle Use Restrictions, Streetscaping.

 Mobility substitutes include telecommunications and delivery services that substitute for physical travel and reduce vehicle trips.
 This tends to increase safety, although in many cases there are Rebound Effects, such as the tendency of telecommuters to make special trips for errands that they would otherwise perform while commuting, and to move farther from their worksite.